process-analytics/bpmn-visualization-examples/README.md

 - [Growing Sequence Flow](examples/custom-animation/growing-sequence-flow/README.md) - add custom growing animation on a Sequence Flow
 - [Running Dashed Message Flow](examples/custom-animation/running-dashed-message-flow/README.md) - add custom running dashed animation on a Message Flow

-### Custom interaction examples
+### Custom behavior examples

-- [Add a popover on a BPMN element](examples/custom-interaction/popover-static/README.md) - add a popover with information to the task found by it's id
+- [Add a popover on a BPMN element](examples/custom-behavior/popover-static/README.md) - add a popover with information to the task found by its id
-- [Apply CSS classes](examples/custom-interaction/apply-css-classes/README.md) - highlight elements and paths on demand on the BPMN diagram
+- [Apply CSS classes](examples/custom-behavior/apply-css-classes/README.md) - highlight elements and paths on demand on the BPMN diagram
-- [Attach tooltip and popover to BPMN elements](examples/custom-interaction/javascript-tooltip-and-popover/README.md) - interact with the BPMN Diagram to display additional information
+- [Attach tooltip and popover to BPMN elements](examples/custom-behavior/javascript-tooltip-and-popover/README.md) - interact with the BPMN Diagram to display additional information
-- [Select elements by BPMN kind](examples/custom-interaction/select-elements-by-bpmn-kind/README.md) - to select elements by BPMN kind and register custom behaviour on found elements
+- [Select elements by BPMN kind](examples/custom-behavior/select-elements-by-bpmn-kind/README.md) - to select elements by BPMN kind and register custom behaviour on found elements

 ### Miscellaneous examples